cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 After getting the PureNix compiler mostly working, we started on the process of porting some of the above libraries to PureNix.
-This process mostly consists of forking the repository and rewriting all the JavaScript FFI files to Nix.
+This process mostly consists of forking the repository and rewriting all the JavaScript FFI files to Nix (the PureScript source files can mostly be used as-is).
 This is somewhat annoying and time-consuming, but it is not particularly difficult.
 The libraries that have been ported work well when called from Nix.
 It almost feels like magic being able to call functions written in PureScript from Nix.

 We ended up porting about 25 libraries so far.
 We worked on this on and off, and it ended up taking about 2 months.
 See